 Designed to handle life on the go.

-Strong materials make them built to last.
+Strong materials mean they are built to last.

 When you want to take your music anywhere, you need headphones built to keep up.
 With impact-resistant materials, glass-filled nylon and corrosion-resistant stainless steel, they’re engineered to survive life on the go.
 But when you take them everywhere and listen all day, they have to be comfortable, too.
 That’s why the QC35 headband isn’t just soft, it’s luxurious.
 Wrapped in Alcantara®—the soft covering material used in yachts and high-end automobiles—it provides welcome comfort designed for all-day listening.
 And the plush ear cushions are manufactured from a synthetic protein leather, so it won’t even feel like you’re wearing headphones.